MW100 Support

 - 5 – Value Uncertain

-ALARMS - Shows the alarms set for an input channel.
+Shows the alarms set for an input channel.
 Records are linked to either the input interrupt (input channels) or the output interrupt (output channels).

 - bit 0 – Alarm 1